Taylor & Francis Editorial Policies

 Plagiarism applies to data, images, words or ideas taken from any materials in electronic or print formats without sufficient attribution.
 This can include abstracts, seminar presentations, laboratory reports, thesis or dissertation, research proposals, computer programs, online posts, grey literature and unpublished or published manuscripts.

 The use of any such material either directly or indirectly should be properly acknowledged in all instances and the source of content must always be cited.

-Taylor & Francis uses plagiarism detection software, and will deal with cases of plagiarism according to COPE guidelines.
+Taylor & Francis uses plagiarism detection software and will deal with cases of plagiarism according to COPE guidelines.

 Although authors are expected to refer to their own previously published work, in some cases re-using large proportions is considered to be unacceptable.
 Where this is unavoidable authors must be transparent about their previously published work by providing appropriate citations.

 Authors are required to give an honest account of authorship, where each listed author meets the authorship criteria in order to provide transparency and credit to those who have substantially contributed to the work.

 Of particular concern are:

 Affiliations must be an accurate reflection of where the study was approved and/or supported and/or conducted.
 For non-research articles, the affiliation should be listed as the place the author(s) was based at time of submission.

-Editors and reviewers should recuse themselves from any kind of involvement with submissions they have a significant competing interest against, the nature of which is likely influence their ability to provide a fair and balanced assessment.
+Editors and reviewers should recuse themselves from any kind of involvement with submissions they have a significant competing interest against.
+The nature of which is likely to influence their ability to provide a fair and balanced assessment.